asa-ssc/minisymp2022/pages/jamboree.md

 Survey](https://github.com/statds/ids-s22/raw/main/notes/data/ACSST5Y2020.S1903_2022-07-29T145042.zip).
 The column `S1903_C03_015E` contains the median income of all 1794 zip codes in the NY State.
-The zip code level crash data of NYC can be merged with the median hoursehold income when zip code level analyses are of  interest.
+The zip code level crash data of NYC can be merged with the median household income when zip code level analyses are of  interest.
 The zip code boundaries of NYC can be downloaded from [NYC open data](https://data.cityofnewyork.us/Business/Zip-Code-Boundaries/i8iw-xf4u).